iyut/interfeis-legacy/readme.txt

 == Description ==

-The latest free theme from Novaro Studio
+The latest free theme from Interfeis Studio

 == Installation ==